 Ella's Oyster Bar Opens in Little Havana

-New England seafood tradition has arrived with Cuban flair with the opening of Ella’s Oyster Bar in Little Havana.
+New England seafood with Cuban flair has arrived in Miami with the opening of Ella’s Oyster Bar in Little Havana.

-The eatery, which opened May 17, is the project of chefs Jordan Marano, and Christian Plotczyk who began working together twenty years ago building food and beverage programs for other restaurants.
+The eatery, which opened May 17, is the project of chefs Jordan Marano and Christian Plotczyk, who began working together 20 years ago to build food and beverage programs for other restaurants.

-Marano, a graduate of the Culinary Institute of America, was executive chef at Rosa Mexicano South Beach and also worked at Devito and Il Migliore.
-Plotczyk was vice president of food and beverage at Virgin Hotels, Vice President of restaurant operations at One Group Hospitality - STK Restaurants, and vice president of culinary operations of Rosa Mexicano, where the two partners met.
+Marano, a graduate of the Culinary Institute of America, was the executive chef at Rosa Mexicano South Beach and also worked at DeVito and Il Migliore.
+Plotczyk was vice president of food and beverage at Virgin Hotels, vice president of restaurant operations at One Group Hospitality (STK restaurants), and vice president of culinary operations of Rosa Mexicano, where the two partners met.

-Named after Christian Plotcyk's two daughters, Gabriella and Isabella, the name also has meaning as ella, or "her" in Spanish, a reflection of the restaurant's Calle Ocho location.
+The restaurant is named for Plotcyk's two daughters, Gabriella and Isabella, and also has meaning as ella, or "her" in Spanish, a reflection of the restaurant's Calle Ocho location.

-Aside from lobster rolls and a variety of west and east coast raw oysters and clams, Ella's offerings have a decided nod to its Calle Ocho surrounding.
-An oyster 'po boy, for instance, is served on Cuban bread with spicy mayo and other toppings.
+Aside from lobster rolls and a variety of West and East Coast raw oysters and clams, Ella's offerings nod to the restaurant's surroundings.
+An oyster po'boy, for instance, is served on Cuban bread with spicy mayo and other toppings.

-Ella’s also created alternative options to seafood like roasted bone marrow ($14) , lollipop chicken wings ($11), and roasted whole mushroom ($7) with greens, heirloom tomato, house made queso, and chimichurri.
+Alternative options to seafood include roasted bone marrow ($14), lollipop chicken wings ($11), and a roasted whole mushroom ($7) with greens, heirloom tomatoes, house-made queso, and chimichurri.

 Ella’s Oyster Bar